tudurom/rainbou-legacy/README.md

 Rainbou takes two files: a color file and a template file.
 The color file contains color definitions, while the template file contains details about where to put the colors.

+Add your custom styles to `templates/custom`.
+The directory is ignored by git.

 ### Example:

 #### Color file